frasertweedale/notes-redhat/ietf/acme-server-capabilities.md

 The "supportedIdentifierTypes" field lists identifier types supported by the server.
-Its value SHALL be a JSON array of JSON strings, each of which SHOULD be a value that is registered in the IANA ACME Identifier Types registry (TODO ref?).
+Its value SHALL be a JSON array of JSON strings, each of which SHOULD be a value that is registered in the IANA ACME Identifier Types registry [@?IANA-ACME-ID].
 The array SHOULD include each identifier type supported by the server.

 If this field is present in the directory object, clients SHOULD NOT